Become a Trusted Advisor to Your Clients

 Shifting from a traditional accounting practice to an advisory position is a process.
 Working closely with accounting professionals on this, we develop packages which touch clients more often.
 Since client needs vary over time, this strategy often leads to offering more services to your existing clients.

 Don’t underestimate your expertise and value.
 Your clients appreciate your insights.
 But, they may not realize the full range of your expertise.
 If that’s the case, then it’s up to you to educate them on the additional ways you can support them.

-Yes, the professional service you offer does matter.
-Realize, however, every similar business has access to the same applications and technology.
-As a result, this access levels the playing field for entrepreneurs who offer a similar service.Every similar business has access to the same applications and technology.
-As a result, this access levels the playing field for entrepreneurs who offer a similar service.
-Check out the solution so you stop competing.… Click To Tweet
+Yes, the accounting services you offer do matter.
+Realize, however, every similar accounting firm has access to the same applications and technology.
+As a result, this access levels the playing field for accounting professionals who offer a similar service.Every similar accounting firm has access to the same applications and technology.
+As a result, this access levels the playing field for accounting professionals who offer a similar service.
+Check out the solution so you stop… Click To Tweet

-So how do you differentiate your business from others?
+So how do you differentiate your practice from others?
 Take the lead by improving the client experience.
 As a trusted advisor, you nurture the relationship with your current clients.
-Become familiar with their business and offer strategic recommendations that your clients can apply.
+Become familiar with their business and offer strategic recommendations which your clients can apply.

 Case Study of Strategic Change

 Recently while guiding an accounting professional, Jamie, on how to shift from hourly billing to value-based pricing, we discussed ways her firm could add value.
 Although the base of her work concerns taxes, we transitioned her business focus from compliance to trusted advisor.

 First we identified her core values and unique talents.
 Then we integrated them into her client experience model.